 In other words, once we've broken one of God's laws, we are guilty of breaking them all.
 We deserve God's judgment.
 Whenever someone is guilty in a court of law they must pay the penalty.
 The penalty of our sin is death, but this is where the gospel - "the good news" - comes in!
 God made a way for our penalty to be paid!
-In the Old Testament of the Bible, there are were many events that took place where an animal was sacrificed.
+In the Old Testament of the Bible, there were many events that took place where an animal was sacrificed.
 The animal's blood was shed as a payment for sin.
 The Bible teaches us that these sacrifices were a picture of what Jesus Christ would do for us!
 A little over 2,000 years ago, Jesus Christ, the Son of God, came to earth.
 He lived a sinless life; for he was God and yet a man.
 He was crucified, which means he was tortured and hung on a tree to slowly die.
-Then three days later he rose from the dead!
+Right before he died He said, "It is Finished", and then he died.
+The price for sin was now finished, it was paid for.
+His body was placed in a tomb, but three days later he rose from the dead!
 He paid the price for our sin and now offers us eternal life.
 His blood was shed as the one and only payment for your sin.

 Ephesians 1:7 says, In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; and Ephesians 2:8-9 says, "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast."

 You see, no one can be good enough to pay for their sin.
 We will just sin again and again.
 But Jesus shed his blood as the one and only payment for the sin of every man, woman, and child ever born.
 (Hebrews 10:10) Past sins, present sins, and future sins.